- If they already own a laptop, are children able to use their own laptop?

 Every faculty member and every student in grades 4-12 is required to use the same school-issued machine while in school.

-These machines will be utilized until the 19-20 school year and offer long-life battery technology and a durable unibody enclosure.
+These machines will be utilized for three school years.
+They offer long-life battery technology and a durable unibody enclosure.

 In addition, students receive an external hard drive (which will be theirs to keep after they leave MKA) and a protective case.
 They receive an extensive array of software, including iLife, Adobe Suite, Microsoft Office, and much more.